 It goes even beyond this point: One's absorbtion of Two gives One new capabilities, and eventually, a different physical form.

 In the second issue of PK2, Paperinik complains that life is easier for other superheroes.
-Of course they had to change their name for copyright reasons, and so he listed the X-Ducks and...
+Of course they had to change their name for copyright reasons, and so he mentions the X-Ducks and...
 Blue Lantern.
 A little more than a year later, the reboot would put him among a Lanterns-like organization.

 And it would be revealed that the Blue Lanterns actually exist.